-- 1. Personnel wage increment and new asset maintenance. - 2.
-Goods and Services increase in water purchase from the CRD. - 3.
-Overheads and Transfers increase in transfer to Water Capital Reserve fund. - 4.
-Gross Capital Program/DCC Contribution/Transfers from Reserves- unfinished 2020 projects funded from Transfers from Reserves and an increase in capital funding in line with inflation in construction costs. - 5.
-Non-Tax Revenues decrease in investment income due to lower market rates. - 6.
-COVID-19 Safe Restart Grant one-time provincial funding to offset revenue losses.
+- Personnel wage increment and new asset maintenance. - Goods and Services increase in water purchase from the CRD. - Overheads and Transfers increase in transfer to Water Capital Reserve fund. - Gross Capital Program/Transfers from Reserves- unfinished 2020 projects funded from Transfers from Reserves and an increase in capital funding in line with inflation in construction costs.